Tejal Shitole

 By |

-Tejal posseses a Bachelor of Science from Mumbai University, a degree in software engineering and a diploma in Public Health from the Public Health Foundation of India with a focus on Women and Children.
+Tejal possesses a Bachelor of Science from Mumbai University, a degree in software engineering and a diploma in Public Health from the Public Health Foundation of India with a focus on Women and Children.
 After a pit stop in Indian Oil in software management she joined PUKAR as a youth fellow.
 In addition to co-authoring six papers in International journals, she presented her research on immunization and coding and mapping slum communities at the National Institute of Health Summit, Washington DC in 2012.
-In addition to her serious contribution to Mythology of Mumbai project over 7 long, years, now Tejal oversees all the field related activities of projects conducted under the vertical of Healthy Cities Wealthy Cities.
+In addition to her serious contribution to Mythology of Mumbai project over 7 long, years, now Tejal oversees all the field related activities of projects conducted under the vertical of Gender.
 Her special interests are in long term case studies.

 Vishal Patel